How a Skyocean Trade Works

 Step 3 — Shipment and independent attestations

-Goods are loaded in Paraguay and shipped toward Ghana.
+Goods are loaded in Brazil and shipped to Ghana, consigned to Skyocean’s Ghana entity.
 As the shipment progresses, independent institutions post their evidence:

-• The Paraguayan customs authority confirms export clearance.
+• The Brazilian customs authority confirms export clearance.

 • An independent inspector issues quality and phytosanitary certificates.

-• The freight forwarder issues the Bill of Lading.
+• The freight forwarder issues the Bill of Lading (consigned to the Ghana entity).

 • Ghanaian customs acknowledges pre-clearance.